antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

   least I have it very present.
 - **Find something fun**: pet projects are a good way to stay motivated and learn.
 They also require some time and that's very personal.
-Don't get frustrated if you don't have time for them, but if do and you have fun, go for it.
+Don't get frustrated if you don't have time for them, but if you do and you have fun, go for it.
-- Coding platforms are a great way to keep your skills.
+- **Coding platforms** are a great way to keep your skills.
 I recommend [exercism.io].
 It's open and the exercise can be done in your favourite IDE.
   The feeling is quite close to a real problem.